nikitavoloboev/data/productivity/flow/rules.md

 - Simplify as much as possible.
 Never repeat myself.
 - Remember the [lessons I learned](../../sharing/lessons-learned.md).
 So as to not repeat the mistakes I have made.
 - Always learn new things.
+- Ask questions.
+Don't be afraid of not knowing something and [ask for help](../../research/asking-questions.md).
 - Exercise daily.
 - Build ideas.
 - Follow good nutrition.
 No sugar.
 Drink water.